alchemyplatform/aa-sdk/site/getting-started/overview.md

       content: Overview
   - - meta
     - name: description
-      content: Learn what Account Kit is, how it works, and how you can use it to integrate smart accounts in your app.
+      content: Build Embedded Accounts with Account Kit.
+Build smart accounts powered by Account Abstraction (ERC-4337).
   - - meta
     - property: og:description
-      content: Learn what Account Kit is, how it works, and how you can use it to integrate smart accounts in your app.
+      content: Learn how to build Embedded Accounts with Account Kit.
+Build smart accounts powered by Account Abstraction (ERC-4337).
   - - meta
     - name: twitter:title
       content: Overview
   - - meta
     - name: twitter:description
-      content: Learn what Account Kit is, how it works, and how you can use it to integrate smart accounts in your app.
+      content: Learn how to build Embedded Accounts with Account Kit.
+Build smart accounts powered by Account Abstraction (ERC-4337).
 ---

 # Why Embedded Accounts?

-Onboarding to web3 should be as simple as signing up for any website.
+Web3 onboarding should be as simple as web2 sign up.

-Traditional wallets make your users jump through hoops like downloading an extension, backing up a seed phrase, and funding a wallet with ETH.
-Each of these steps adds friction and cause new users to drop off before they ever reach the magic moment in your app!
+With traditional wallets, your users have to download an extension, back up a seed phrase, and fund a wallet with ETH.
+Each of these steps adds friction and cause new users to drop off before they reach the magic moment in your app!

-*Embedded Accounts* make wallets invisible.
+**Embedded Accounts** make wallets invisible.
 Sign up for a non-custodial web3 account with no downloads, transact without gas, and recover without a seed phrase.
 Bring the next billion users onchain with embedded accounts.

 - **Your app, your UX:** Design every step natively in your app, from sign up to checkout.
 - **Familiar auth methods:** Sign up with email, social login, passkeys (i.e. biometrics), or self-custodial signers like Metamask.
 - **Sponsor gas:** increase engagement by [sponsoring gas](/using-smart-accounts/sponsoring-gas/gas-manager) fees through an ERC-4337 paymaster.
 - **Batch transactions:** streamline multi-step actions like approve+swap in a single transaction by [batching](/using-smart-accounts/batch-user-operations) with the Bundler API.
 - **Account recovery:** Never lose your keys again.
-Embedded accounts provide more recovery methods than any other wallet including private key export, email recovery, and onchain recovery plugins.
+Embedded accounts support private key export, email recovery, and onchain recovery plugins.

-# How it works
+# Built with Account Kit

-**Embedded Accounts** use [ERC-4337 Account Abstraction](https://www.youtube.com/watch?v=Vpk_MhY-EeE) to build next-gen wallet UX.
-Account Abstraction dramatically simplifies the user experience by adding a few new developer components like a smart account, bundler, and paymaster.
-You can also configure your embedded accounts as a lightweight EOA if you prefer.
+Embedded Accounts are built with **Account Kit**: a simple and powerful toolkit to build next-gen wallets with [Account Abstraction](https://www.youtube.com/watch?v=Vpk_MhY-EeE).
+It also supports lightweight [EOA accounts](/signers/alchemy-signer#using-the-signer-as-an-eoa) if you prefer, but AA unlocks superpowers like gas sponsorship, batch transactions, and more.

-Account Kit provides all the tools you need to onboard every user to an invisible wallet.
-The toolkit includes:
+Account Kit provides all the tools you need to build invisible web3 accounts.
+It includes:

 - **AA SDK**: A simple SDK to integrate and customize embedded accounts in your app.
 The `aa-sdk` orchestrates everything from wallet creation to authentication, transaction signing, gas sponsorship, and more.
 - **Signer API:** A secure, non-custodial Signer API to generate and store private keys, powered by Alchemy and [Turnkey](https://www.turnkey.com/).
 You can also [bring your own signer](/signers/choosing-a-signer) solution.
 - **Smart Contract Accounts:** Smart contract accounts designed from the ground up for ERC-4337, extensibility through [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900), and low gas costs.
-- **Gas Manager API:** A programmable API to sponsor gas for UserOps that meets your criteria.
+- **Gas Manager API:** A programmable API to sponsor gas for UserOps that meet your criteria.
 - **Bundler API:** The most reliable ERC-4337 Bundler.
 Land your UserOps on-chain, batch operations, and sponsor gas at a massive scale.

 <img src="/images/account-kit-overview.jpg" width="400" height="auto" alt="Account Kit Overview" style="display: block; margin: auto;">